dancornutt/UWB-06HW-WeatherDashboard/README.md

-1) layout

-2) Search Bar with history in local storage

-3) API for weather data

 # Weather Dashboard

-This project is centered on creating a site to help users organize and schedule their day.
-The basis was utilizing Bootsrap's grid system and components.
-Majority of the styling was provided in a boilerplate css file.
+This project is centered on creating a site to help users know the weather in places they are interested.
+Weather data includes today's data as well as the forecast for the next 5 days from today.
+When you search a city it is added to your search history and can be easily selected in the future.
+If a city is not known, the user is alerted that their requested city is not found.

 ## Getting Started

-Luckily this is a static site so there isn't much set-up to do. knowledge of javascript would be helpful if you would like to add more functionality to the planner.
+Luckily this is a static site so there isn't much set-up to do. knowledge of javascript would be helpful if you would like to add more functionality to the weather app.
-View the site here: [Planner](https://dancornutt.github.io/UWB-05HW-DayPlanner/)
+View the site here: [Weather App](https://dancornutt.github.io/UWB-06HW-WeatherDashboard/)

 ### Prerequisites